 1. Create a digital strategy – This isn’t about just SEO, SEM, websites, email, FaceBook, Twitter, online banking or mobile banking.
 It’s about creating a digital presence and purpose.
 A digital strategy is an operational shift and a cultural shift for the entire organization.

 2. Hire right – Your employees must be digitally savvy.
-Part of the hiring process must include understanding the applicant’s digital and web acumen.
+Part of the hiring process must include understanding the applicant’s digital and web awareness.

 3. Train the right skills – Throughout the organization, the employees need to be users, teachers, and ambassadors of the digital services and applications.

 5. Redefine service – Branches need to become digital delivery centers.
 Almost every credit union is using a teller platform while our members are using browser/mobile-based platforms.
 Consider transitioning to online account opening and online loan applications in your branches and call centers.
 The service person is helping the member through the same process they would use at home or work.
 The hardware options should replicate what the member uses, desktop, laptop, Mac to PC, tablet or iPad, iPhone or Android.
 The service staff can demonstrate and teach the software so the member can “self-serve” the next time.
 Consumers are savvy about how to use ATMs.
 Consider going cashless and turn those cash in, cash out and check deposits into ATM transactions in the branch.
-Consider instant issue of debit cards for new members or non-checking members.
+Consider the instant issue of debit cards for new members or non-checking members.

 6. Reinvent the call center – A call center’s purpose needs to change from answering phones and being driven by call times and wait times to becoming the voice of the credit union.
 Call center staff will need to be equally adept at chat, text, voice or video.
-They need to bring personality, conversation, empathy, expertise, diagnosis, recommendation and CONTEXT to conversations.
-The virtual relationships are powerful influencers of decisions and must engage members in this digital world.
+They need to bring personality, empathy, expertise, diagnosis, recommendation, and CONTEXT to conversations.
+The virtual relationships are strong influencers of decisions and must engage members in this digital world.